-- The computer emits a warning beep.
+- The battery indicator in the status panel appears empty. - The computer emits a warning beep.
 This reminds you to save your work. - If the OmniBook has been off, you will not be able to turn it on.

 The OmniBook automatically hibernates to preserve your current session.
 (If Hibernate is disabled in the BIOS Setup utility, then your data is not protected.)
-However, unsaved data could be affected if the battery runs down completely while writing data to the drive.
+However, the data could be affected if the battery runs down completely while writing data to the drive.

 You won't be able to restart until you restore power by one of the following actions:

-- Plug in the ac adapter. - Replace the main battery with one that is charged. - Install a charged second battery in the plug-in module bay.
+Plug in the ac adapter.

+Replace the main battery with one that is charged.

+• Install a charged second battery in the plug-in module bay.